mhirai-bit/QllamaTalk/README.md

 On the server side, a function such as reinitEngine() is called to free and recreate the LLaMA model context, ensuring the system can recover from a bad state.
 On the client side, LlamaChatEngine provides a similar reinitLocalEngine() method if local inference fails.

 ### How to build & run the server
-You can open the CMakeLists.txt inside LLMServerQtRemoteObjects folder.
+You can open the CMakeLists.txt inside LLMRemoteServer folder.
 This is a git submodule.<br>
 This project has been tested with **macOS (Sonoma 14.3.1)** with **Qt 6.8.1 for macOS** . <br>
 You can build and run this server on your Mac and access it from the client.